FuriousGeorge19/W205-Course-Content/docs/instructor-notes.md

     midsw205/base

-which anyone can get (also on the droplets above) using
+which anyone can get (also on the cloud instances above) using

     docker pull midsw205/base:latest